 I find it interesting because just watching the fallout of the Snowden revelations, they have extended far past real reform of the NSA into the realm of reputation-bashing of the US and the countries that get along with the US.

 How could this be possible?
-Snowden’s power seems balanced on this axis: most techy people don’t know jack about the reality of world politics today, and people who know about world politics understand little about technology, including the unofficial culture of technology.
+Snowden’s power seems balanced on this axis: many people deeply invested in tech don’t know a tremendous about the reality of world politics today, and people who know about world politics understand little about technology, including the unofficial culture of technology.
 Into that space, the Snowden digital martyr story thrives.

 Here is what Hans-Georg Maassen said, according to John Schnindler in a post that’s worth reading on its own.